 Most distribution in Ethiopia, particularly to regional towns, is conducted through informal business arrangements.
 For example, after being cleared through customs, many goods will be sold to wholesalers in Addis Ababa’s (and Africa’s) largest open market (Merkato) and then distributed to retailers and small vendors.

 As a landlocked country, Ethiopia relies heavily on the port of neighboring Djibouti for the import and export of goods.
 Port Sudan in neighboring Sudan and Berbera in neighboring Somalia are used to a far lesser degree.
-In March 2018 Ethiopia concluded an agreement with the Somaliland Ports Authority and DP World to acquire a 19 percent stake in a joint venture developing the Port of Berbera, which may result in expanded shipping routes to Ethiopia via Berbera.
+In March 2018 Ethiopia concluded an agreement with the Somaliland Ports Authority and DP World to acquire a 19 % stake in a joint venture developing the Port of Berbera, which may result in expanded shipping routes to Ethiopia via Berbera.
+In recent days, Somaliland Minister of Finance said that Ethiopia lost its stake on Berbera port for failing to fulfill its commitment before the deadline.
+Part of the requirement was a financial contribution towards the development of the port which Ethiopia has failed to pay.
 In July 2018, Prime Minister Abiy Ahmed signed an agreement with President Isayas Afeworki to restore diplomatic and trade relations, which also signals the potential for Ethiopia-bound shipping to transit via ports at Assab and Massawa in Eritrea.
-Ethiopia aspires to use the Eritrean ports of Assab and Massawa by 2021.
+Ethiopia aspires to use the Eritrean ports of Assab and Massawa by 2022.

 Ethiopia has built seven inland ports in Modjo, Kallity, Semera, Mekelle, Dire Dawa, Gelan, and Kombolcha with an installed handling capacity of 22,000 containers.
 The dry ports, notably Modjo, approximately 70 kilometers from Addis Ababa, serve as intermediate logistics destinations for cargo.
 Most goods are transported by trucks from the ports to Addis Ababa and other parts of Ethiopia.
 Ethiopia’s state-owned companies dominate the truck transportation market.
 The overall number of trucks is presently insufficient to meet demand.